-Students desiring to pursue a professional doctoral degree whose master's degree is not the required ATS prerequisite degree may consider doing equivalency work in order to qualify for a program.
-All equivalency work must be satisfied completely before an application to a professional doctoral program can be considered.
-The successful completion of the equivalency program does not guarantee admission into the professional doctoral program.
+Students desiring to pursue a professional doctoral degree whose master's degree is not the required ATS prerequisite degree or their GPA does not meet the 3.0 requirement may consider doing equivalency work in order to qualify for a program.
+The successful completion of leveling does not guarantee admission into the professional doctoral program.

-Individuals desiring to pursue the DMin program who hold Master's degrees other than an ATS-accredited MDiv normally must earn additional credit hours in biblical, theological-historical, and pastoral studies.
+Individuals desiring to pursue the DMin program who hold master's degrees other than an ATS-accredited MDiv normally must earn additional credit hours in biblical, theological-historical, and pastoral studies.

-Individuals desiring to pursue the DEdMin program who hold Master's degrees other than an ATS-accredited MACE, MRE, or equivalent normally must earn additional credit hours in basic ministerial and Christian education courses.
+Individuals desiring to pursue the DEdMin program who hold master's degrees other than an ATS-accredited MACE, MRE, or equivalent normally must earn additional credit hours in basic ministerial and Christian education courses.
 Prospective applicants should always first contact the ProDoc office to inquire about the various possibilities for attaining equivalency.